Developing a Social Life in the USA

-Your interaction with other people—your social life—is an integral part of your stay in the United States.
+Your interactions with other people—your social life—are an integral part of your stay in the United States.
 To make the most of it, get ready to introduce yourself in a positive way to fellow students, professors, and other people both on- and off-campus.

 One of your first introductions to social life on a U.S. campus will most likely be "The International Student Orientation Program," traditionally coordinated by the Admissions Office or the Office of International Programs.
 Orientation varies greatly from school to school, though the objectives are similar: to introduce the new non-U.S. students to each other, and to prepare you for campus life.
 Many times, topics include immigration, academic advisors, computer and library resources, telephone services, public safety, medical services, and banking and transportation options.
 (Be sure to see Money Matters for more details about money management during your stay.)
 During orientation, students often learn of upcoming activities such as trips to local points of attraction.

 College and university campuses are abound with activities designed to foster friendships.
 Many schools designate a "Student Activities Center" (also called a student union) where you may learn of different activities and programs, such as student government, the newspaper staff, outdoors club, chorus, dance, and a number of athletic teams.
 Explore which ones may suit you best!

 "Know yourself and your home country," Cameron Diaz Jones advised prospective international students in the U.S. A native of Jamaica, Cameron is studying economics and international relations at Bucknell University in Pennsylvania.
 He is in his third year of a four-year undergraduate program, and intends to pursue a Masters of Business Administration before working in urban economic development in the Caribbean or South America.